knpuniversity/javascript/knpu/ep3-webpack/babel-options-polyfill.md

 ```

 This library will give us the `Promise` polyfill and actually, *all* Polyfills.
-To use it, inside of `layout.js` - so that we get the polyfill on every page - require
+Use it inside of `layout.js` - so that we get the polyfill on every page: require
 `babel-polyfill`.
 I'll add a little comment above this.

 And of course, when we refresh, everything is happy!
 And it would *even* be happy
 if I were using an older browser.
-Of course, I would be less happy using an older
+Of course, *I* would be less happy using an older
 browser... but that's unrelated.

-Anyways, let's move on to something *amazing*: requiring *CSS* from our JavaScript
+Anyways, let's move on to something *amazing*: requiring *CSS* from JavaScript!
-files!